BeAllAround/__utils/README.md

 In future, it will aim for improved unit tests and vice versa.

-Any suggestions or algorithmicalgorithmic improvements will be much appreciated.
+Any suggestions or algorithmicalgorithmicalgorithmic improvements will be much appreciated.